adourish/robodog/README.md

-# robodog
+# Robodog AI

 # About

-Robodog is a UI to call openai GPT models and is built using React, TypeScript, and Webpack.
+Robodog AI is a UI to call openai GPT models and is built using React, TypeScript, and Webpack.

 # Features